danieltorscho/CI_Template_lib/README.md

 CI_Template_lib
 ===============

-Simple template library with some core functionalities to simplify development process
+Simple template library with some core functionalities to simplify development process for CodeIgniter 2.x

 How to use
 ===============